dino-dna/informed-citizen/.github/contributing.md

 ![](../img/sequence-diagram/analyze.png)

-`cronkite` in actuality serves as ui application provider and the core api application consumed by the ui.  other services can be referenced in the docker-compose file in the root of the project.
+`cronkite` is the core API and serves the ui application assets.  other services can be referenced in the docker-compose file in the root of the project.

 ## getting started